 The World Piece Tour setlist: Theme From Where Eagles Dare / Where Eagles Dare / Wrathchild / The Trooper / Revelations / Flight Of Icarus / Die With Your Boots On / 22 Acacia Avenue / The Number Of The Beast / Still Life / To Tame A Land / Guitar Solo / Drum Solo / Phantom Of The Opera / Hallowed Be Thy Name / Iron Maiden // Run To The Hills / Sanctuary / Drifter / Prowler.

-…but the set-piece is pretty bland.
+…but the stage set is pretty bland.
 First and foremost, what is it really supposed to be?

-You’ve got the checked floor, and then there is the pipes and the grey sidedrops.
+You’ve got the checked floor, and then there are the pipes and the grey side-drops.
 It could resemble a building site, but where is the connection to the album theme?
-At best it looks thrown together.
+At best it looks hastily thrown together.